A SEAL pup is making good progress after undergoing surgery at a Penzance based veterinary practice to repair a badly damaged flipper.

 It was the first seal emergency case seen by Rosevean Veterinary Practice, which is part of the VetPartners group of veterinary practices, since it began working with the Cornish Seal Sanctuary last month.

-Vet and clinical director Matthew Berriman said Purple had suffered multiple bite wounds to his body, and his rear flipper was so badly bitten that a bone had been broken.
+Vet and clinical director Matthew Berriman said Purple had sustained multiple bite wounds to his body, and his rear flipper was so badly bitten that a bone had been broken.

 Thanks to the care, skills and expertise of the team at Rosevean Vets, Purple is now recovering from his injuries at the Sanctuary, which rescues numerous pups from local coastal waters every year, before helping them back to health and eventually releasing them into the wild.